jzabroski/EntityFrameworkMappingTablePerHierarchy/README.md

 - Can I have One TPH with a foreign key to one TPH leaf entity?
 - Why are all my exceptions occurring on `IDatabaseCreator.EnsureDeleted`?

+# Findings So Far

+1. `System.InvalidOperationException` messages related to type mapping seem to be raised in the order of lexicographic name of the type.
+It's probably the full name and not just the short name.

 # Domain Model

 This project started off as an attempt to model a specific domain model using a non-trivial Table-Per-Hierarchy.